archodev/rsc-markdown/README.md

 ## Features

 - 🚀 **Server-Side Rendering**: Built as a React Server Component, ensuring lightning-fast performance by rendering markdown content directly on the server.
-- 🔒 **Safe Rendering**: Does not use `dangerouslySetInnerHTML`, ensuring a secure rendering process.
+- 🔒 **Safe Rendering**: Converts markdown to jsx without converting using dangerouslySetInnerHtml, thanks to `rehype-react`.
 - 📝 **Remark and Rehype Powered**: Utilizes the powerful and flexible parsing and transformation capabilities of remark and rehype.
 - 🎨 **Custom Components**: Allows for the substitution of standard markdown elements with custom React components.
 - 🔧 **Configurable Options**: Supports options like trimming white space, GitHub Flavored Markdown (GFM), and syntax highlighting for code blocks.